Container runner installation (Kubernetes)

 3. Enable rerun job with SSH (optional) - Open preview

-The ability to rerun a job with SSH is in open preview for CircleCI container runner.
 To enable this optional feature, follow the instructions below after reading through the considerations.
 Rerunning jobs with SSH allows you to troubleshoot problems through inspecting log files, running processes, and directory paths.

-The Rerun job with SSH feature makes use of the Gateway API to facilitate SSH access from outside your cluster.
+The rerun job with SSH feature makes use of the Gateway API to facilitate SSH access from outside your cluster.
 To enable this feature, Gateway API resources must first be provisioned on your cluster, and the CircleCI container agent configuration must be updated.

-1. Install Envoy Gateway to your cluster
+a.
+Install Envoy Gateway to your cluster

 1. First, install the Gateway API CRDs and Envoy Gateway, as defined in the Envoy Gateway Helm installation document.
 To do this, replace <version> with the most recent stable release compatible with your cluster, then run the following command: